imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 ImageKit provides advanced security and optimization features that you can use to optimize your asset delivery flow and save costs.

 It includes the following features:
-1. IP and IP range blocking
+1. IP and IP range blocking.
-2. Optimized asset delivery based on user agents
+2. Optimized asset delivery based on user agents.
-3. Geographic restriction
+3. Geographic restriction.
-4. HTTP Referrer-based restriction
+4. HTTP Referrer-based restriction.
-5. Improved caching of assets
+5. Improved caching of assets.

 ![Advanced security settings in ImageKit's dashboard](<../.gitbook/assets/advanced-security-settings.png>)